Kamissa Camara: Career

 From 2007, Camara worked at the International Foundation for Electoral Systems overseeing West Africa and was one of the observers for the 2013 Malian presidential election in Timbuktu.
 She moved to the National Endowment for Democracy in 2012, where she was promoted to vice director for Central and West Africa in 2016.
 She also worked for a time with US presidential candidate Hillary Clinton.

 Camara was a member of the Center for African Studies at Harvard University until December 2017.
 She was also the Director for Sub-Saharan Africa at the NGO PartnersGlobal until June 2018.
 She has written opinion pieces and political analysis for various publications in English and French and has been a political commentator on English and French TV programs.
 She was the first Malian political scientist to appear on CNN.

 Camara is the founder and co-chair of the Sahel Strategy Forum.
 In 2017, she wrote a letter to Mali's President Ibrahim Boubacar Keïta, asking him to withdraw his plans to change the constitution.
 In July 2018, he appointed her as his diplomatic advisor.
 She was appointed Minister for Foreign Affairs by Keita on 9 September 2018, the first woman and youngest person to hold the post, and one of eleven women in the thirty-two member cabinet.
 She has spoken about the issues of regional security and alleged human rights violations.
 As of December 2018, when she gave a speech to the United Nations General Assembly in Marrakech deploring the withdrawal of some countries from the Global Compact for Migration, she was the world's youngest Foreign minister.

 Personal life

 Camara is a citizen of France, the US and Mali, and is fluent in French, English and Bambara.
-She is married.